• Skip to primary navigation

 Cooked onions in a pan.

 • Roll out your puff pastry into a 10x10-inch square.
-If using store-bought puff pastry, roll it usually comes in a rectangle.
+If using store-bought puff pastry, it usually comes in a rectangle.
 No need to roll it out.

 • Trim ¼ - ½ inch of each side.
 Save these pieces!